 9. Knowing that some agents are more experienced and trained than others, why do agents all charge the same commission?

-Because percent of sales price commissions is the way Realtors® have been charging for services for over 100 years (NAR Code of Ethics, 1913- see #10 under Duties to Clients).
-Now, in reality all commissions are to be negotiated between the client and their agent, but since ALL firms have the right to set minimum commissions- all agents seem to be charging the same so how to you identify the best from the worst?
-Having to pick from one option (want it or not) is not choice.
+Because percent of sales price commissions is the way Realtors® have been charging for services for over 100 years, as can be seen by viewing the:NAR Code of Ethics, 1913- see #10 under Duties to Clients top of page 3 .
+By federal law, all commissions are to be negotiated between the client and their agent, but since ALL firms have the right to set minimum commissions- all agents seem to be charging the same so how can you differentiate between a good and a bad agent?
+Being forced into one option- paying commissions based on a percent of the sales price, is not an option nor does it provide ethical choice.
 Our Commission FREE Services provides consumers flexible ways to choose and pay for real estate services- saving you thousands and thousands of dollars in your next transaction.
 Please know that we view charging a consumer a percent of the sales price as "price discrimination"- as it has different people paying different prices for the same work- and we see that as highly unethical!

 B: Savings & Rebates

 A rebate can be defined as any amount paid by way of reduction, return, or refund on what has already been paid or contributed.
 Our business approach and work as financial strategists, will provide you a variety of strategies to leverage those savings into the greatest financial benefit to you and your situation.
 However, how you receive your savings is your decision.
 Receiving a rebate after closing will be one of many options.

 2. I come from a state where a few progressive companies provide rebates back to their clients.
 Is that legal in PA?